promisedlandt/loldata/README.md

 # loldata - Get a list of all the the champions in League of Legends

+## Disclaimer

+Please note that this gem only scrapes websites, it does not read actual game files.
+Changes to the web sites' structures can break this gem, and the accuracy of all data derived from this gem depends on the accuracy of the web sites scraped.

+---

 ## Installation

 Since this gem is completely unfinished and bad, it's not in the rubygems.org directory yet, so you'll have to install it directly from github: